-This section has some general Q&A with the author about Revolution 2020, the latest book.
+This section has some general Q&A with the author about Half Girlfriend , the latest book.
 There are other sections with Q&A about the books.
-For those sections – please go to q&a on fps, on@tcc, 3 mistakes, 2 States and Revolution 2020.
+For those sections – please go to q&a on fps, on@tcc, 3 mistakes, 2 States , Revolution 2020and Half Girlfriend.

 Are you nervous before the release given the extraordinary expectations?